Untitled

 6. Design comprehensive reports and dashboards.

-7. Perform advanced data analysis techniques in Power BI, including using DAX formulas, incorporating time intelligence, and implementing advanced filtering and slicing.
+7. Perform advanced data analysis techniques including using DAX formulas, incorporating time intelligence, and implementing advanced filtering and slicing.

 8. Explore the scope and diversity of career opportunities in the field of data analytics and visualization through assignments such as informational interviews, job shadows, or other career-exploration activities.